Grand Rounds – August 8, 2017

 Upon completion of this activity, participants will be able to:

-Dr. McFarland has disclosed that he receives grant / research from NIH-NINDS, MJFF.
+Dr. Belzil has disclosed that they have no relevant financial relationships.
 No one else in a position to control the content of this activity has any financial relationships to disclose.

 The University of Florida College of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.